jfabello/gc-platform-api-client/docs/classes/journey-api.md

 - [`patchJourneySegment`](#patchjourneysegment) - Update a segment.
 - [`patchJourneyViewVersionJob`](#patchjourneyviewversionjob) - Update the job for a journey view version.
 Only the status can be changed and only to Cancelled
 - [`postAnalyticsJourneysAggregatesQuery`](#postanalyticsjourneysaggregatesquery) - Query for journey aggregates
+- [`postExternalcontactsContactJourneySegments`](#postexternalcontactscontactjourneysegments) - Assign/Unassign up to 10 segments to/from an external contact or, if a segment is already assigned, update the expiry date of the segment assignment.
+Any unprocessed segment assignments are returned in the body for the client to retry, in the event of a partial success.
 - [`postJourneyActionmaps`](#postjourneyactionmaps) - Create an action map.
 - [`postJourneyActionmapsEstimatesJobs`](#postjourneyactionmapsestimatesjobs) - Query for estimates
 - [`postJourneyActiontemplates`](#postjourneyactiontemplates) - Create a single action template.